Green consumption: Green consumer behavior

-A green consumer is "one who purchase products and services perceived to have a positive (or less negative) influence on the environment…"
+A green consumer is "one who purchases products and services perceived to have a positive (or less negative) influence on the environment…"

 Green consumers act ethically, motivated not only by their personal needs, but also by the respect and preservation of the welfare of entire society, because they take into account the environmental consequences (costs and benefits) of their private consumption.
 Green consumers are more conscientious in their use of assets, for example by using their goods without wasting resources.

 However the Eurobarometer's survey of consumers’ behavior (2013) showed that consumers seem not to place importance on adopting a set of new behaviors that are more environmentally-friendly.
-That report stated that even though a very high proportion of citizens buy green products (80%), more than half are classified as occasional maintenance (54%), and only a quarter are regular buyer of green products (26%).
+That report stated that even though a very high proportion of citizens buy green products (80%), more than half are classified as occasional maintenance (54%), and only a quarter are regular buyers of green products (26%).

 This suggests that most people do not behave like green consumers continuously, probably because of social and economic constraints, such as the fact that green products can be more expensive than non-green ones, or because it is not always easy to find green goods for each category, and green retailers are not so widespread.
 Some researchers find that personal values are influential determinants of consumption and that pro-environmental behavior might serve as a signal of personality dimension.
 There are two types of consumers: